We care for our customers and make their experience easier.

 In mid-November, the Australian Securities and Investments Commission (ASIC) published a detailed guidance note on the requirements for whistleblower policies to comply with the Corporations Act.
 There are extensive policy requirements set out in the guidance note.

 There is still a level of uncertainty as to how the dual regime will work in practice (for example, where a whistleblower seeks protections under both regimes).
-The Tasmanian Ombudsman’s office has indicated that they will look to publish updated State procedures once the operation of the Federal regime becomes clearer.
+In November 2020 the Tasmanian Ombudsman’s office published updated Model Procedures and Guidelines which can be accessed at Ombudsman Tasmania.

 Zero Harm Policy